aberonni/improvdb/README.md

 To be able to run all tests properly, you must have docker installed.
 That's because we want to use the same docker container that is used in CI, ensuring that there aren't differences when doing screenshot / visual regression testing.

-You must also make sure that you are using a freshly seeded [local MySQL database](#local-mysql-database).
+You must also make sure that you are using a freshly seeded [local Postgres database](#local-postgres-database).

 ### Build the image